Pollution of the Hudson River

-Types of pollution and other environmental impacts
+Like many large rivers that course through urban centers, the Hudson River is subject to extensive pollution.
+Contributors include large chemical plants, agricultural sources, as well as domestic discharges.
+A particular problem arises from the discharge of polychlorinated biphenyls from General Electric facilities.
+Other kinds of pollution include mercury and untreated sewage.
 The New York State Department of Environmental Conservation (NYSDEC) has listed various portions of the Hudson as having impaired water quality due to PCBs, cadmium, and other toxic compounds.
+Other ongoing pollution problems affecting the river include: accidental sewage discharges, urban runoff, heavy metals, furans, dioxins, pesticides, and polycyclic aromatic hydrocarbons (PAHs).

+Geographic scope

-Hudson River tributaries with impaired water quality (not necessarily the same pollutants as the Hudson main stem) are Mohawk River, Dwaas Kill, Schuyler Creek, Saw Mill River, Esopus Creek, Hoosic River, Quaker Creek, and Batten Kill.
-Many lakes in the Hudson drainage basin are also listed.
-Other ongoing pollution problems affecting the river include: accidental sewage discharges, urban runoff, heavy metals, furans, dioxin, pesticides, and polycyclic aromatic hydrocarbons (PAHs).
+In addition to the main stem of the Hudson River, tributaries with impaired water quality (not necessarily the same pollutants as the main stem) are Mohawk River, Dwaas Kill, Schuyler Creek, Saw Mill River, Esopus Creek, Hoosic River, Quaker Creek, and Batten Kill.
+Many lakes in the Hudson drainage basin are also listed as impaired.

+Types of pollution

+PCBs

-Numerous factories that once lined the Hudson River poured garbage and industrial waste directly into the river.
-These factories produced transformers, capacitors, and electric motors, which used PCBs as dielectric and coolant fluid.
+Numerous chemical factories that once lined the Hudson River produced PCBs as dielectric and coolant fluids for transformers, capacitors, and electric motors.
+Between 1947 and 1977, General Electric discharged large amounts of polychlorinated biphenyls (PCBs) into the Hudson.
+The federal government designated the contaminated portion of the river, 200 mi long, as a Superfund site in 1984.
 This pollution was not comprehensively assessed until the 1970s.
 By that time, the largest remaining factories in the area were owned by General Electric, which became primarily responsible for cleaning the Hudson River.
 Between approximately 1947 and 1977, GE released 1,300,000 lb of PCBs into the river.
 The PCBs came from the company's two capacitor manufacturing plants at Hudson Falls and Fort Edward, New York.
 The U.S. Environmental Protection Agency (EPA) banned the manufacture of PCBs in 1979.
 The bulk of the PCBs in the river were manufactured by Monsanto Co. under the brand names Aroclor 1242 and Aroclor 1016.
 The highest concentration of PCBs is found in the Thompson Island Pool.